 In talking about social services, then Burlington, Vermont, Mayor Sanders said, “I am not going to be niggardly about funding for daycare.”

-The word technically means stingy, which means he was probably better off saying.
-A little more than a decade after Sanders uttered the word, some controversy began around the word.
+The word technically means stingy, but a little more than a decade after Sanders uttered the word, some controversy began around the word.

 David Howard, then an aide to Washington, D.C., Mayor Anthony Williams, used the word in a 1999 speech and he resigned over it.
 Julian Bond, the chairman of the National Association for the Advancement of Colored People at the time, spoke out against the backlash, saying, “You hate to think you have to censor your language to meet other people’s lack of understanding.
 David Howard should not have quit.
 Mayor Williams should bring him back—and order dictionaries issued to all staff who need them.”